 Your career services staff serves as a resource to students and alumni, assisting them with overall job search strategy and applications, and linking them to top employers locally and internationally.

-Stephanie joined the career services team in June 2014.
+Stephanie joined the GPS Career Services team in June 2014.
 Since 1997, she has worked with graduate students on career development and how to navigate through the internship and career-search process, from developing a search plan to negotiating salaries.
 Her collaborative coaching style focuses on helping students develop a career plan by working to focus on what they want to achieve in their career and developing the skills required to seek out employment opportunities.
 Stephanie holds a master’s degree in college student personnel and a bachelor’s in psychology with a minor in architecture from the University of Tennessee, Knoxville.
 She also has a certificate in human resource management through UC San Diego Extension.
 Stephanie spent the majority of her childhood living in Asia and various cities throughout the United States.

 In addition to the career services staff, student interns complete the team.
 They are an integral part, keeping the electronic job board up-to-date, assisting in event coordination, and aiding visitor and student reception.
 You may contact an intern via email or at (858) 534-7589.